cross-seed/cross-seed.org/docs/basics/getting-started.md

       - /path/to/config/folder:/config
       - /path/to/rtorrent_sess:/torrents:ro # note that this volume can and should be mounted read-only
       - /path/to/output/folder:/cross-seeds
+      - /path/to/torrent/data:/data # this is optional dataDir path (for data-based matching) - will need to mirror your torrent client's path (like Arr's do)

     command: search
 ```